-401-4.14 Joints.
-The formation of all joints shall be made to ensure a continuous bond between the courses and obtain the required density.
+403-4.13 Joints.
+The formation of all joints shall be made in such a manner as to ensure a continuous bond between the courses and obtain the required density.
 All joints shall have the same texture as other sections of the course and meet the requirements for smoothness and grade.